araobp/android-aed/README.md

 And [the other screenshots](./SCREENSHOTS.md).

+Note: this app can be used for other use cases such as key word detection.

 ## Android app "spectrogram"

 This app is for both train data collection and inference for acoustic event detection: [code](./android)